Monday, February 2, 2026

 The Number Cards and the Sefirot

-The Sefer Yetzirah speaks of “eser sefirot belimah,” ten ineffable numbers, which later mystics envisioned as the Tree of Life, a map of divine energy flowing from hidden intention to embodied action.
-[Should I mention that the Sefer Yetzirah doesn’t discuss individual sefirot because the Tree of Life glyph was created centuries after SY was composed?
-Should I state what godly attribute I hope to acquire from contemplating each sefirah?
-I should also mention that Keter is unknowable and often compared to Ein Sof.]
+The Sefer Yetzirah speaks of “ten sefirot b’limah,” ten ineffable numbers, which later mystics envisioned as the Tree of Life, a map of divine energy flowing from hidden intention to embodied action.
+The ten-part Tree of Life glyph was developed centuries after the composition of the Sefer Yetzirah so there is no mention of these then names in that text.

 In the Eilat Tarot, each Number Card corresponds to one of these ten sefirot, cascading from Divine Will (Keter) to Presence (Shekhinah/Malkhut).
 Between them lie Wisdom, Understanding, Overflowing Love, Restraint, Compassion, Persistence, Reverence, and Connection, stages of the soul’s growth.